IceWhaleTech/ZimaDocs/source/docs/Small-body-Big-applications-OMV-First-Experience.md

 ![Creat Omv Permissions](/images/Small-body-Big-applications-OMV-First-Experience/creat-omv-permissions.jpeg)

- **The new user belongs to the users group by default, but users can also customize the user group according to their actual needs to differentiate their use.**
+ **The new user belongs to the user group by default, but users can also customize the user group according to their actual needs to differentiate their use.**

  ![Creat Omv Permissions with groups](/images/Small-body-Big-applications-OMV-First-Experience/creat-omv-permissions-with-groups.jpeg)

-  **The new user's access rights to the shared folder are set by the permissions of the shared folder (please refer to the tutorial content of the shared folder)**
+  **The permissions of the shared folder set the new user's access rights to the shared folder (please refer to the tutorial content of the shared folder)**
 ![Creat Omv Permissions with Shared Folders](/images/Small-body-Big-applications-OMV-First-Experience/creat-omv-permissions-with-%20share-folders.jpeg)

 ## Shared Folders